Nico-Curti/pyhide/README.md

 </p>
 </details>

-* The obfuscated code could be increase in terms of lines' length...
+* The obfuscated code could be very long in terms of lines' length... especially when the `reduce_line_length` is set to `False`

 <details><summary><b>Example</b></summary>
 <p>